Top 10 ideas for tempting teens off tech in the school holidays

 School holidays can be a nightmare for parents of teenagers.
 Teens are too old to be parked in childcare but they can’t always be trusted to make great decisions about how they spend their days.
-Boxset binge-watching and Xbox marathons are fine every now and then but for six whole weeks?!
-So prepare yourself for the school holidays with these great ideas for tempting teens off tech.
-(And they might even learn some non-digital skills while they’re at it…)
+Boxset binge-watching and Xbox marathons are fine every now and then – but for six whole weeks?!

 - Get them gym membership – lots of gyms do special offers for teenagers.
 While they’re getting fit, they could…

 - Train for a sponsored event – a sponsored walk, run or cycle (or even a triathlon) in aid of their favourite charity.
 They could train with a friend or maybe you could all work towards a team event as a family?
 That would be a great way to sneak in some bonding time and keep teens off tech at the same time!

 - Volunteer for a charity – if sport is not their thing, then how about helping out in other ways?
 Volunteering is great for CVs and university applications and can help build teens’ confidence by getting them interacting with a wider range of people.
 Perhaps they have a skill or a passion they could draw upon?

 - Big projects – whether it’s redecorating their bedrooms, converting a shed into a teen den, making a film or renovating an old bike, getting hands-on in a project is a fabulous way to have fun and learn new skills.

 - Find them a job – not always easy, I know, but definitely worth a try.
 Lots of businesses need extra hands in the holidays and real workplace experience is invaluable preparation for their future.
 Do they have a hobby that might lead to a paid role with a bit of creative thinking?
 If they are old enough, they could register to work as a steward or litter picker at a nearby summer sporting event or even volunteer at a festival in return for a free ticket.
 If a job can’t be found then….